Welcome to the online home of Northern Colorado Friends of Ferals.

 Since our founding in 2009, we have vaccinated and neutered/spayed 6600 cats.
 We have found forever homes for 780 stray cats and kittens through no-kill shelters and have re-homed 200 feral cats in barns.

 We invite you to learn more about what we do by exploring these pages!
-If you have any questions or concerns, please don’t hesitate to contact us <link to “contact us” page>.
-And, we are always looking for good volunteers! have altered and vaccinated 6700 cats in 7.5 years of operation.
-780 stray cats and kittens have found homes through no-kill shelters and 200 feral cats have found barn homes.
+If you have any questions or concerns, please don’t hesitate to contact us.
+And, we are always looking for good volunteers!

 Each month we trap, spay or neuter, and return feral cats to their colonies.
 This approach, called “TNR” (for trap/neuter/return), is the most efficient and humane way of decreasing feral cat numbers and stopping the euthanasia of these cats at shelters.